Finatics enjoys writing about animal care and is "owned" by a guinea pig, four hermit crabs, three African dwarf frogs, and a betta fish.

 Each hermit crab must be provided with an array of shells so they can switch shells when they need to.
 When adding shells to the crabitat, remember to look for shells with similar-sized openings and not necessarily similar-sized shells.
 Hermit crabs can be quite picky about the shells they choose, so be sure to have a variety of them.
 If you think your crab’s shell is a little big, add some that are a bit smaller.
 Without a good selection of shells, shell fights are more likely to occur, and this can be fatal to your hermit crabs

 Shells are not just accessories, they are actually imperative to the crab's survival.
 Without a shell, a hermit crab becomes food for other animals.
 Since hermit crabs are forced into a painted shell, they're often not the right size.
-In addition, sand can scrape off the paint of the shell (which could be toxic) and contaminate the food, water, even the entire crabitat.
+In addition, sand can scrape off the paint of the shell (which could be toxic) and contaminate the food, water, and even the entire crabitat.

 Sometimes, when the crabs are forced into shells that are too small or have wet paint, they can get stuck inside their shell and die slowly of starvation.